warewoof/cleansy-android/README.md

 # cleansy-android
-On-demand cleaning service proof of concept
+On-demand cleaning service proof of concept that was never published to the app store

 App can be installed by side-loading APK included in root